A goals-based investment approach isn’t focused on ‘beating the market’.

 Let’s look at two investors who have very different circumstances:

-- Emma has a shorter timeframe, so she may not be able to take as many risks with her money (bearing in mind she may not have time to wait for markets to recover from an unexpected downturn).
+- Harriet has a shorter timeframe, so she may not be able to take as many risks with her money (bearing in mind she may not have time to wait for markets to recover from an unexpected downturn).
 Harriet also needs to make sure she will be able to access her entire lump sum at once, possibly at short notice when she finds a home, so liquidity is important.

-- Harry has a longer timeframe, so she can afford to invest in higher-risk assets knowing she has more time to recover any short-term losses.
-Because she needs income, her investments will be geared towards those that earn high levels of interest or dividends.
+- Carla has a longer timeframe, so she can afford to invest in higher-risk assets knowing she has more time to recover any short-term losses.
+Because she needs income, her investments will be geared towards those that pay high levels of interest or dividends.
 Liquidity is less of an issue for Carla as she is likely to leave the bulk of her money invested for the long term.

 These two investment strategies will look very different.
 But one thing both women have in common is that they have a specific goal that doesn’t relate to any particular market benchmark or index.